Dana Marcus is a choreographer, dancer, artistic Director and a dreemer.

 Dana received her professional training at the Ga'aton Dance Workshop for professional dancers and later at the Vertigo International Dance Program of the Vertigo Dance Company.

-As an independent dancer, she has performed with the Bizarre Dance Ensemble under the direction of Kelly Ayache, the Israel Opera and in works by choreographers Seline Baumgartner, Sharon Fridman, Abigail Ilan and Sally Anne Friedland.
+As an independent dancer, she has performed with the Bizarre Dance Ensemble under the direction of Kelly Ayache, the Israel Opera and in works by choreographers Seline Baumgartner, Sharon Fridman, Abigail Ilan and Sally Anne Friedland Dance Company.

-Simultaneously with her choreographic work, Dana functioned as a producer and an artistic director of the "Blender" events of combining arts and continues to produce these events in the present.
+Simultaneously with her choreographic work, Dana functioned as a producer and an artistic director of the "Blender" events of combining arts and as an artistic director of Capsula events.